 As cystoscopy in Dubai is an uncomplicated procedure, you will be allowed to resume your daily routines after the procedure.
-However, if you were under general sedation or anesthesia, you will be asked to wait at the recovery area for the effects of the medication to wear off.
-You will be experiencing some side effects of the cystoscopy, like slight bleeding from your urethra, a burning sensation while urinating as well as frequent urination post-procedure.
+However, if you were under general sedation or anaesthesia, you will be asked to wait at the recovery area for the effects of the medication to wear off.
+You will be experiencing some side effects of the cystoscopy, like slight bleeding from your urethra, a burning sensation while urinating, and frequent urination post-procedure.
 By drinking a lot of water and holding a warm moist towel to the opening of your urethra, you will be able to relieve some of the pain.
-Make sure to take your antibiotics as prescribed by your urologist to keep away infections.
+Make sure to take your antibiotics as your urologist prescribes to prevent infections.

 You have to prepare before cystoscopy in Dubai, you might be asked to

 - Take antibiotics.
 Your doctor might prescribe antibiotics to take before and after cystoscopy, especially if you have trouble fighting off infections.